 divorce or separation is an unpleasant and uncomfortable process, even if both

 parties amicably agree that it is a necessary step.
-One of the hardest
+One of the most challenging

-aspects about the situation is if there are any children involved.
+aspects of the situation is if there are any children involved.
 After

-all, most parents desire to be actively involved in the lives of their
+all, most parents desire to be actively engaged in their children's lives,

 The difficulty comes in deciding which parent gets custody of the child

-or children, particularly in cases where both parents live in close proximity
+or children, particularly in cases where both parents live near the children’s

-in the past courts tended to favor custody being awarded to the mother,
+While courts tended to favor custody awarded to the mother in the past,

-now both parents are able to apply for custody.
+now both parents can apply for guardianship.
 No matter the situation,

-attorney in Houston to demonstrate that your child will benefit most from being
+attorney in Houston, TX, to demonstrate that your child will benefit most from

 Laws Regarding Child Custody in Texas

-In the state of Texas, any arrangements regarding child custody are determined
+In Texas, any arrangements regarding child custody are determined by the

-by the courts.
-These allocations are entirely based on whether the circumstances
+courts.
+Therefore, these allocations are entirely based on whether the

 Dependent on the unique variables of your situation, the court may decide